heatsrc/vue-declassified/.changeset/pink-singers-camp.md

 "@heatsrc/vue-declassified": minor
 ---

-Add support for vuex-class namespaing of Getter and State decorators
+Add support for vuex-class namespacing of Getter and State decorators